Gyles Brandreth: Radio

-Brandreth has presented programmes on London's LBC radio at various times since 1973, such as Star Quality.
-He frequently appears on BBC Radio 4's comedy panel game Just a Minute.
-He has appeared on several episodes of Radio 4's political programme The Westminster Hour, explaining his thoughts on how to make the most of being a government minister.
+Brandreth has presented programmes on London's LBC radio at various times since its launch in 1973.
+He has frequently appeared on BBC Radio 4's comedy panel game Just a Minute.
+On several episodes of Radio 4's political programme The Westminster Hour, Brandreth has shared his thoughts on how to make the most of being a government minister.
 From 2003 to 2005 Brandreth hosted the Radio 4 comedy panel game Whispers.

 In 2006, Brandreth appeared in the Radio 4 comedy programme Living with the Enemy which he co-wrote with comedian Nick Revell, in which they appear as a former Conservative government minister and a former comedian.
 In 2010 he broadcast a Radio 4 documentary about his great-great-great-grandfather, Benjamin Brandreth, the inventor of a medicine called "Brandreth's Pills".
-He is the host of the Radio 4 comedy panel show Wordaholics, first aired on 20 February 2012.
+For a period, he was the host of the Radio 4 comedy panel show Wordaholics; the programme first aired on 20 February 2012.
 He appeared on the Radio 4 programme The Museum of Curiosity in August 2017, to which he donated a button that was once owned by a famous actor.

+Podcasts

-In April 2019, Brandreth began co-hosting a podcast titled Something Rhymes With Purple alongside friend and colleague Susie Dent.
-The podcast discusses aspects of the English language such as historic or unusual words and their origins, as well as the origins of popular phrases and sayings.
+In April 2019, Brandreth began co-hosting a podcast titled Something Rhymes with Purple alongside lexicographer Susie Dent.
+The podcast discussed aspects of the English language such as historic or unusual words and their origins, as well as the origins of popular phrases and sayings.
+The podcast ended in July 2024.

+In September 2023, Brandreth began hosting another podcast, called Rosebud with Gyles Brandreth, where he interviews famous people about "their first memories and first experiences".
+Interviewees include Dame Judi Dench, Björn Ulvaeus, Miriam Margolyes and Sir Keir Starmer.